-I am pretty sure after reading the title you must be wondering how do chatbots work for talent acquisition
+I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 Well, the answer to your questions and concerns is simple, chatbots make your hiring procedures much easier and faster!